solita/solita.github.com/_posts/2017-11-28-AWS-reInvent-first-announcements.md

 layout: post
 title: First major service announcements in AWS re:Invent 2017
 author: kimmokantojarvi
-excerpt: There seems to be coming out so many new releases again in AWS re:Invent that it feels like pre-Christmas.
-I will be covering the major topics in this post.
+excerpt: There seems to be coming out so many new releases this year's AWS re:Invent that it feels like pre-Christmas.
+I will be covering the first major releases in this post.
 tags:
 - AWS
 - re:Invent